Spring Term Curriculum

-We hope that you had a restful and enjoyable summer holiday!
-We have a very busy autumn term planned; below you will find a brief outline of the curriculum that we will be exploring and learning about during this term.
+We hope that you had a wonderful Christmas holiday!
+Spring term is another busy and exciting term; below you will find a brief outline of the new curriculum that we will be exploring and learning about during this forthcoming term.
+As the term continues we will keep you up-to-date with our progress and with more details.

 Art and DT